Paper Trail (video game): Development

-Paper Trail was developed by Newfangled Games, founded in 2019 by brothers Henry and Fredrick Hoffman.
+Paper Trail was developed by Newfangled Games, founded in 2019 by brothers Henry and Frederick Hoffman.
 They had previously worked on multiple other video games, including Q.U.B.E.
 (2011) and Hue (2016), which was designed and developed by Henry at a studio he founded.
 The brothers decided to make a video game together with a new company, and began prototyping ideas on paper in a London basement.
 They were interested in finding a gameplay mechanic to start with, and became intrigued by the way levels drawn on both sides of a paper could interact when the paper was folded, and explored different ways to use the concept.
 The initial ideas were for a side-scrolling game, or a Metroidvania where the game map could be folded.
 However, they found that folding was more confusing than interesting in those genres, partially due to gravity limiting the movement benefits of folding the screen.
 Next, they prototyped a top-down viewpoint, but after finding it visually uninteresting, they shifted to a "tilted top-down perspective".

 The pair initially planned to spend a year building a short game, and iterated through a few narratives inspired by the folding mechanic.
 The initial story was centered on the idea of "being in two places at the same time", with a girl whose parents were divorcing and whose grandmother was dying, using folding to try to be in both places at once.
 The final story was instead based on the brothers' experiences of feeling trapped in their home town, and wanting to slip away to "adventure and broader horizons".
 Over the course of the initial development year, however, they acquired an investment from Astra Fund, a video game venture fund.
 The scope of the game expanded due to the investment, adding voiced characters, an original soundtrack, and additional gameplay mechanics.
 Henry later estimated that the original concept was a quarter of the size of the final game.